-Join us in our Wild Lab and become a scientist for the day using the power of STEM-based inquiry.
+Join us in Melbourne Zoo's Wild Lab and become a Wild Scientist for the day exploring the form and function of different animals and how to respect and care for their environment.

-Join us in our Wild Lab and explore the natural world in our exciting outdoor laboratory.
-Student scientists will be presented with numerous problem-based activities and able to experiment, observe, test ideas: discovering a way of knowing and doing to create a better world where all living things can thrive.
+Join us in Melbourne Zoo’s Wild Lab and explore the natural world in our exciting outdoor laboratory.
+Students will become Wild Scientists and learn about what makes animals special.
+Using the power of inquiry, they will investigate the features and basic needs of animals.
+They will experiment, observe and test ideas to discover how to create a better world where all living things can thrive.

 Living things have a variety of external features and live in different places where their basic needs, including food, water and shelter, are met (VCSSU042)